Lady Adelaide Ida Curzon

 M, #28478, b.
 17 July 1892, d.
 12 September 1920

-Consanguinity Index=0.4%
+Consanguinity Index=0.44%

-George Francis William Henry Denison, 3rd Earl of Londesborough was born on 17 July 1892.1 He was the son of Sir William Francis Henry Denison, 2nd Earl of Londesborough and Lady Grace Adelaide Fane.1 He died on 12 September 1920 at age 28, unmarried.1
+George Francis William Henry Denison, 3rd Earl of Londesborough was born on 17 July 1892.1 He was the son of William Francis Henry Denison, 2nd Earl of Londesborough and Lady Grace Adelaide Fane.1 He died on 12 September 1920 at age 28, unmarried.1

-George Francis William Henry Denison, 3rd Earl of Londesborough succeeded to the title of 4th Baron Londesborough [U.K., 1850] on 30 October 1917.1 He succeeded to the title of 3rd Viscount Raincliffe of Raincliffe, in the North Riding, co.
-Yorks [U.K., 1887] on 30 October 1917.1 He succeeded to the title of 3rd Earl of Londesborough, in the North Riding, co.
-Yorks [U.K., 1887] on 30 October 1917.1
+He succeeded as the 4th Baron Londesborough, in the East Riding, co.
+York [U.K., 1850] on 30 October 1917.1 He succeeded as the 3rd Earl of Londesborough, in the North Riding, co.
+Yorks [U.K., 1887] on 30 October 1917.1 He succeeded as the 3rd Viscount Raincliffe of Raincliffe, in the North Riding, co.
+Yorks [U.K., 1887] on 30 October 1917.1 He was Vice-Admiral of the Yorkshire Coast.2

 Citations